gittromney/Playnite-NowPlaying/README.md

 When a dirty game cache is uninstalled, you have the option of syncing updated game settings/save data back to the installation directory.
 (See NowPlaying settings.)

+### <a id="emulator-setup"></a> Recommended Emulator Setup
+If using game caching for emulated platform games, here are some recommendations:
+- Install the emulator(s) on a fast device such as your C: drive.
+- The emulator's operating storage (e.g. virtual file system) should also be located on a fast device (this should be the default configuration).
+- If applicable, max out the emulator's cache size settings.
+For RPCS3, the max setting is 10GB.
+(Edit config.yml, then under "VFS:", set "Disk cache maximum size (MB)" to 10240)
+- To ensure there is only 1 ROM per game, you may may need to place game updates/DLCs under their own subdirectories and exclude those from Playnite's emulator library scans.
+  As an example, a Switch game directory might look like this:
+    #####
+      E:\Games\Switch\MyFavoriteSwitchGame\
+        DLCs\
+          MyFavoriteSwitchGame [DLC pack 1].nsp
+          MyFavoriteSwitchGame [DLC pack 2].nsp
+        Updates\
+          MyFavoriteSwitchGame [UPD 1.1].nsp
+        MyFavoriteSwitchGame.nsp

+  'DLCs' and 'Updates' files would need to be installed on a per-game basis via the emulator's own native GUI, and in Playnite, those two directories would be added to the Switch emulator(s) excluded folders list under Library → Configure Emulators... → Auto-scan configurations → Exclusions.

 ### Example use case:

-1. Import PC Windows games into Playnite from your big-and-slow storage devices (Add Game → Manually, or Add Game → Scan Automatically)
+1. Import PC Windows and/or supported emulator platform games into Playnite from your big-and-slow storage devices (Add Game → Manually, Add Game → Scan Automatically, or via emulator library scan)

     ***Make sure each game's Installation Folder points to its main folder.
 Also, avoid using a shortcut (with a hardcoded path to the big-and-slow device) as the game's executable***

     A good way to check this at a glance is to see if the Install Size seems reasonable.
-Sometimes Playnite sets the Installation Folder to a subdirectory where the game executable lives.
+Sometimes Playnite sets the Installation Folder to a subdirectory where the game executable/ROM lives.
 When that happens, the Install Size reported will be way too small.
-Edit the game's Install Folder and Play action path, if needed.
+Edit the game's Install Folder and play action/ROM Path, if needed.

     #### Incorrect 😒🚫